 Read More: A Uganda Two-Week Itinerary

 The heavens open the next morning while we’re having breakfast at our lodge (about which, more at the bottom).
 Hassan promises to pray hard for the bad weather to stop, but I’m not sure I have as much faith.
 We’re slap bang in the middle of the rainy season after all, and so far we’ve been extremely lucky – we didn’t see a drop on the volcano – so it was only a matter of time before our luck ran out.
-Anyway there’s nothing we can do: we’re here now, we’re going gorilla trekking come what may, so we just have to make the best of it.
+Anyway there’s nothing we can do: we’re here now, gorilla safaris take place whatever the weather, so we just have to make the best of it.

 I don’t have waterproof trousers, so I put on my lightweight running leggings, waterproof jacket and proper hiking boots (the ones that took me successfully up Kilimanjaro), pack all my camera gear into individual plastic bags, cover my entire backpack with an additional rain cover, and off we go.